pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 ```

 ### Returns

 None.

 ## Filter expression

-Requires Stream Controller add-on enabled for your key.

-Filters let subscribers receive only messages matching a filter expression.
+Requires Stream Controller add-on (enable in Admin Portal).
+Stream filtering lets a subscriber receive only messages that match a filter expression.
+To learn more, see Publish Messages.

 ### Method(s)